iohcidnal/mar.fu/README.md

 ## Project Description ##
 A basic __Medication Administration Record__ application written in JavaScript using `React Native`, a framework that enables JavaScript to run on `iOS` and `Android` natively, and `Google's Cloud Firestore`, a cloud-native NoSQL document storage for persisting data.

+Firestore project is needed in order for this project to run locally.

 ## Application Flow ##

 ```mermaid